 Types of real estate professionals

-- Real estate agents are licensed sales people who help clients buy and sell homes, undeveloped land and commercial property.
-These pros list properties for sale, market their listings and show clients what’s currently on the market.
-Although they most often function as independent contractors, agents must work under the management of a broker.
+- Real estate agents are licensed sales people who help clients buy and sell homes or other properties.
+Their duties include listing and marketing the properties, and guiding the parties through the sale.
+Although they are often considered independent contractors, agents must work under the management of a broker.

 - Real estate brokers are owners or managers of real estate agencies.
 They run the office and work with the title companies and real estate lawyers who process real estate transactions.
-Some brokers choose to work alone in their own offices, others have agents working for them.
+They can provide the same buying and selling services to the consumer as a real estate agent.
+Some brokers choose to work alone in their own offices while others have agents working for them.

 - Broker associates, sometimes called associate brokers, are licensed real estate brokers who often work as agents but also have the ability to broker their own transactions so that they may receive a greater commission.

-The biggest difference between real estate brokers and agents is the level of responsibility they have within the agency.
+The biggest difference between real estate brokers and agents is the level of responsibility each has within an agency.

 How they’re compensated